microsoft/vscode-wiki/Build-Master.md

 ## Process

+Make sure to pay attention to the #build Slack channel.

 When there are **hygiene** or **compilation errors**, push a commit that fixes them and ping the responsible dev.
 If the fix isn't trivial, bring in the related developer to come up with a fix.

 When there are **test failures**, comment out the test and create an issue for the test owner to fix.
 The same process applies even if the test is flaky.
 The rule is: _a flaky test is as good as a failing test_.